 Vapor/Product Dust Cap +

 Note: Missouri performance evaluation testing procedures (MOPETP) is a collection of individual test procedures applied to manufacturers of vapor recovery systems and components to ensure the efficiency and overall performance of equipment installed in Missouri.
 Since Dec.
 1, 2014, MOPETP has not been applicable to gasoline dispensing facilities in the St Louis nonattainment area.
-MOPETP is still applicable to the Kansas City maintenance area.
+Effective Feb.
+28, 2019, MOPETP will no longer be applicable in the Kansas City area.

 As a facility owner, there are many different regulations with which to comply.
 Below is information about the air regulations that we hope you find helpful.
 If you have any questions regarding these regulations, contact your local department office.

 The department recommends you inspect your facility at least once a week for an average facility, more for higher throughput facilities.
 It is also recommended that you inspect your Stage I vapor recovery equipment after every delivery as you may be held responsible for any damage to or neglect of the equipment.